lsst/dp1_lsst_io/docs/products/images/visit_image.rst

 Access
 ======

-The visit images are accessible via the butler, SIA, and TAP services.
+The visit images are accessible via the Butler, SIA, and TAP services.

 Butler
 ------